metabrainz/listenbrainz-server/INSTALL.md

 ### Starting the server

-After all this, you can run the site/server using `./server.py`.
+After all this, you can run the site/server using:

+    $ python manage.py runserver

+Use:

+    $ python manage.py runserver --help

-Use `./server.py -h` to get a list of command-line switches to further suit your local environment (e.g., port, listening address, ...).
+to get a list of command-line switches to further suit your local environment (e.g., port, listening address, ...).